Careers360 Logo

 Stage 1: For all the Candidates

-• Candidates of Economically Weaker Section (EWS) and Orphans shall be considered for seat allotment according to their merit.
-In case, if the seat is not available in their reserved category, then they shall be considered for seat allotment in the Open category.
+• Candidates of the Economically Weaker Section (EWS) and Orphans shall be considered for seat allotment according to their merit.
+If the seat is not available in their reserved category, then they shall be considered for seat allotment in the Open category.

-• Candidates belonging to backward class shall be considered for seat allotment in Open Category or their reserved category, if open category seats are not available at their merit.
+• Candidates belonging to the backward class shall be considered for seat allotment in the Open Category or their reserved category, if open category seats are not available at their merit.

-• SBC category candidates shall be considered for allotment in open category by virtue of their merit and in case of SBC candidates who were in backward class prior to their inclusion in SBC category shall be considered in their original backward class category.
+• SBC category candidates shall be considered for allotment in the open category by virtue of their merit, and in case of SBC candidates who were in a backward class before their inclusion in the SBC category shall be considered in their original backward class category.

 Pearl Academy B.Des Admissions 2026